dev-xo/remix-auth-totp/docs/customization.md

   emailFieldKey?: string
   /**
    * The form input name used to get the TOTP.
-   * @default "totp"
+   * @default "code"
    */
-  totpFieldKey?: string
+  codeFieldKey?: string
   /**
    * The session key that stores the email address.
    * @default "auth:email"
    */
   sessionEmailKey?: string
   /**
-   * The session key that stores the encrypted TOTP.
+   * The session key that stores the TOTP data.
    * @default "auth:totp"
    */
   sessionTotpKey?: string
   /**
-   * The session key that stores the expiration of the TOTP.
+   * The URL path for the Magic Link.
-   * @default "auth:totpExpiresAt"
+   * @default '/magic-link'
    */
-  sessionTotpExpiresAtKey?: string
+  magicLinkPath?: string
 }
 ```

 ## Cloudflare

+### Remix v2 Compiler

 To use on the Cloudflare runtime, you'll need to add the following to your `remix.config.js` file to specify the polyfills for a couple of node builtin modules.
 See the remix docs on [supportNodeBuiltinsPolyfill](https://remix.run/docs/en/main/file-conventions/remix-config#servernodebuiltinspolyfill).